terminatorul/perl-ODBC/README.md

 [![Build status](https://travis-ci.org/terminatorul/perl-ODBC.svg?branch=master)](https://travis-ci.org/terminatorul/perl-ODBC)

 # perl-ODBC
 Perl 6 module for ODBC databases.
+Tested for Windows, Linux and MacOS.

+Only available functions are:
+ - list installed drivers and driver attributes
+ - show available ODBC version

 ## Installation
 Clone the repository and manually copy the module to Perl 6 modules directory, since there is no module distribution archive packaged or uploaded to the Perl6 ecosystem for this module.